hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/163__Venkatraghavan_S.md

 > > jnAna sAdhana?
 If so, how?
 > >
 >
-> ​I think this question​ also stands answered IMO with above.
+> I think this question also stands answered IMO with above.
 >
 > Now, SV upAsanA itself is quite involved, with strict rules to follow with
 > siddhis associated at each level/ mantra.
 The siddhi should be used to